akanshajainn/NLTK-with-Python3/README.md

 # NLTK-with-Python3
-From tokenisation to live twitter sentiment analysis, you can find everything in this Jupiter notebook.
+From tokenisation to live twitter sentiment analysis, you can find everything in this Jupyter notebook.
 Follow the  http://www.nltk.org/howto/ for respective modules.